jillerhaus/DQ_Project_8_Analyze_Factbook_Data_With_SQL/README.md

 ## Prerequisites

-This project requires both the jupyter notebook as well as the `DB` file containing the database with the raw information.
+This project requires both the Jupyter notebook as well as the `DB` file containing the database with the raw information.

 ### Prerequisites